How to Heal From a Narcissistic Relationship

 Once you’ve found a safe living situation, consider the following tips to give yourself time and space to heal.

-Go No-Contact
+4. Go No-Contact if Possible

 You get to decide what you’re comfortable with when setting boundaries.
 However, one of the most potentially helpful ones is a no-contact rule.
-This means you will not speak in any way: in person, over the phone, or through any technology.
+This means you will not speak in any way — in person, over the phone or through any technology.
 You can block their number and all social media platforms.
 It may feel drastic at first, but it will give you time to heal without them trying to convince you of a different narrative.

 It’s common for narcissists to try to regain control after a separation.
 They might try to draw you back with false promises and apologies.
 That’s why removing all opportunities for communication is so important.
 You won’t have to tell yourself that you’re doing the right thing every time they try to persuade you to reconnect with them.

-However, some people cannot go no-contact because of legal, financial, or familial ties.
+However, some people cannot go no-contact because of legal, financial or familial ties.
 For example, if you share a house, are legally married or have children together, you will have to continue to communicate with them to arrange the handling of those situations.
 If you have a lawyer, direct all communication through them to avoid directly having to speak with them.

 When you have a relationship with a narcissist, you spend all of your time and energy on meeting their needs.
 So now that you’re free of that control, you get to prioritize what you need to feel better.
 It’s good to address all of the aspects of well-being.

-Be Patient With Yourself
+8. Be Patient With Yourself

 You’ve gone through a lot, so be kind to yourself as you navigate recovery.
 That might look like giving yourself the grace to grieve the relationship, reminding yourself how far you’ve come or even rewarding yourself at certain milestones.